ltspicer/GALAXIS.electronic/README.md

 Now you have to hide your 4 spaceships (clicking on it again removes the spaceship), which your opponent has to find.
 Select an opponent by entering their nickname in the text field below.
-Now the "found" sound is played to alert both players.
+Now a alarm sound is played to alert both players.
 After the first move you have 60 seconds to think and aim.
 Otherwise the opponent gets a turn.
 Available opponents in the network are displayed.
 A chat is running on the right side.
 Here you can enter messages, which will then be sent to all players present.
 Enter your text with the keyboard and confirm with ENTER.